arielhr1987/leira-letter-avatar/README.txt

 == Frequently Asked Questions ==

-= What is the format the generated avatar  =
+= What is the format of the generated avatars?  =

 .svg

-= How avatars are stored  =
+= How avatars are generated?  =

+The plugin generates the avatar automatically using defined config.
-Avatars are svg images generated on the fly.
+Avatars are generated only once so your site performance wont get affected

+= How avatars are stored?  =

+Avatars are stored in your uploads folder.

-= Will I be able to select my own letters =
+= Will I be able to select my own letters? =

 No. The plugin automatically generate the image with the initial letters of you First name and Last name.

+= Is it compatible with BuddyPress? =

+Yes.
+All users in BuddyPress without their own avatar will have by default a letter avatar.

 == Screenshots ==
 1. You will find a new menu item "Letter Avatar" under "Settings" menu.